 - Separately store the winter items until the end of the year.

-- If you like to keep your clothing contained into a closed space, this may be the better option for you.
-Rather than displaying spring items on a separate rack, pull out the winter items and store them away in vacuum sealed bags.
+- If you like to keep your clothing contained within a single space, this may be the better option for you.
+Rather than displaying spring items on a separate rack, pull out the winter items and tuck them away in vacuum-sealed bags.